 View before-and-after pictures of real patients of Dr. Chow

 If you are an individual experiencing one or more of the following, you’re a good candidate for blepharoplasty:

 - Sagging skin around the eyes affecting vision

 - Sagging eyebrows

 - Bags under the eyes

 However, if you experience one or more of these conditions but suffer from chronic ailments, you may have to undergo a thorough consultation.
 During this consultation, your past and present medical health conditions will be assessed.
-If the doctor ascertains that your ailments won’t increase your risk of complications during your blepharoplasty, our team can schedule a date for your blepharoplasty.
+If the doctor ascertains that your ailments won’t increase your risk of complications during your blepharoplasty, our team can schedule a date for your blepharoplasty in Arcadia.